-Limit Approved By

-Virements less than Service Delivery All virements must

-£50,000 Manager and Finance 1. be within the

-Manager overall policy

-framework;

-Virements £50,000 or Cabinet 2. not involve an
+Limit Approved By Virements less than £50,000 Service Delivery Manager and Finance All virements must 1. be within the Manager overall policy framework; Virements £50,000 or more but less than £250,000 Cabinet 2. not involve an increasing commitment in future years, which

-more but less than increasing commitment

-£250,000 in future years, which